kayahr/wastelib/doc/formats/rotating-xor.md

 2. Decode exactly `N` bytes with the byte transform above.
 3. Verify that the final checksum equals `endChecksum`.

-This variant is used by:
+This decoding is used by:

 - [Savegame Format](savegame.md)
 - [Shop Item List Format](shopitemlist.md)